View the Philosophy Faculty.

 The department, through a varied and extensive program of courses, presents students with past and present attempts to think critically and reflectively about fundamental questions of knowledge and value in order that they will be led to examine their own views.
 The study of philosophical problems in the spirit of free inquiry requires the student to develop and exercise the powers of precise discrimination, creative imagination, logical organization and evaluative judgment.

-Several sections of the introductory course are offered.
+Several sections of introductory courses (e.g. PHIL 100, PHIL 150, PHIL 201, and PHIL 205) are offered.
 A large number of middle-level courses are offered to meet the needs of students who wish to take courses that might be particularly relevant to their own field or major.
 (Many philosophy courses are particularly suited to the needs of students with interdisciplinary majors.)
 The department also offers specialized and intensive courses of a historical, methodological and systematic character for those students who wish to major in philosophy.
 A major may serve as a preparation for graduate study, or, as is more usually the case, as a sound foundation for a liberal education.
 Many majors go into professions such as law, where training in philosophical analysis is particularly advantageous.

 Programs and Course Descriptions